What Instagram Doesn’t Tell You about Giethoorn, Netherlands

-Yes, Giethoorn is a beautiful little village, but if you’ve been on Instagram for five minutes, you’ve seen reel after reel of tourists leisurely boating under picturesque bridges with lush florals flouncing in the spring breeze.
+Yes, Giethoorn, Netherlands is a beautiful little village, but if you’ve been on Instagram for five minutes, you’ve seen reel after reel of tourists leisurely boating under picturesque bridges with lush florals flouncing in the spring breeze.
 And while this is the case and general vibe, what all of these Instagrams reels don’t tell you is that Giethoorn is small, especially by foot.
 I expected to spend hours scouting the area, but it took me maybe 60 minutes to walk from end to end.
-There is apparently another section of Giethoorn, according to a rental boat owner, but he said it was just like this section.

 Going off of Instagram alone, I was really excited to explore Giethoorn and I expected the walking area to be more than just one street.
-But it’s true.
-Giethoorn has a single main street for tourists to walk down.
+But it’s true that Giethoorn has a single main street for tourists to walk down.
 The canal is on one side and tourists are only allowed to cross certain bridges, as most of the bridges lead straight to someone’s front lawn.
 The bridges you are allowed to cross usually lead straight to a restaurant or museum.
+This is not somewhere you can easily get “lost.”

 It completely makes sense that the tourist area is restricted.
 After all, people actually live here, and they don’t want their neighborhood turned into Disneyland.
 I saw children playing outside on their lawns on the other side of the canal and I absolutely respect giving them their privacy.